csgray/learn-python3/README.md

 * [ex27.md](https://github.com/csgray/learn-python3/blob/master/ex27.md) is a set of Boolean truth tables.
 Learn them and love them.
 * [ex37.md](https://github.com/csgray/learn-python3/blob/master/ex37.md) is a collection of keywords, data types, string escape sequences, old style string formats, and operators.

+## Stuff of Which I Am Kind of Proud

+### Exercise 36: Designing and Debugging

+This is the first exercise where you make a text-based adventure game, and as such it is done using lists, functions, and modules.
+No classes!
+That comes later.
+Once a sad little shell of a game, thanks to the power of beer and hours of [Gloryhammer](https://gloryhammer.com/), it is now something that I actually like.
+I will be developing it further in later exercises.

 ## Stuff To Make Better:

-### Exercise 36: Designing and Debugging

-This is supposed to be a little text-based adventure game using lists, functions, and modules.
-No longer a lame little shell, my game is slowly coming together.
-It needs more work until is worthy of its title!

 ### Exercise 43: Basic Object-Oriented Analysis and Design